Arthur Illies: Life and work

 In 1908, he became a lecturer at the Staatliche Kunstgewerbeschule (now the University of Fine Arts), for a newly established nude drawing course.
 During World War I he was exempted from compulsory military service, but went to the front for three months in 1916, on behalf of Otto Lauffer, Director of the Museum for Hamburg History, to make sketches that were exhibited in 1918.
 After the war, he focused on religious painting.
 During the following years, Anti-Semitic sentiments began to appear in his personal letters.
 He became a member of the Militant League for German Culture in 1928, and joined the Nazi Party in 1933.
 As a result, he was dismissed from his teaching position and moved his family to Lüneburg.

 Although he apparently received no special support from the Third Reich, his paintings were displayed at the Große Deutsche Kunstausstellungen from 1941 to 1944, and Joseph Goebbels bought one of his works in 1943.
 That same year, many of his paintings were destroyed by Allied bombing raids.
 In 1945, he lost his home and moved into a hotel.
 Increasing vision problems forced him to paint still-lifes.

 In 1951, during an exhibition at the Museum of Ethnology, he was named an honorary member of the "Hamburg Artists' Association".
-He died in his studio and was interred at the Ohlsdorf Cemetery.
+He died in his studio in Lüneburg and was interred at the Ohlsdorf Cemetery.
 In 1955, a street was named after him in the Steilshoop district of Hamburg.